huytd/pure-js-vote/README.md

 Okay...
 This is the simple vote system using JSON data (hosted on [myjson.com](http://myjson.com)), and the awesome pie chart for visuallization using [D3.js](http://d3js.org).

 ## No idea! `¯\_(ツ)_/¯`
-Are you dump?
+Are you dumb?
 OK.
 Here is the demo: [http://apploy.io/vote.html](http://apploy.io/vote.html)

 ## Wow!
 Is it realtime?
 Nope!
 WTH are you thinking???
 But it's automatically update (fetch the JSON data) every 2 seconds!!!